samyadeepbasu/home/_pages/about.md

 **Recent Preprints**
 ======
 1. [Decomposing and Interpreting Image Representations via Text in ViTs Beyond CLIP](https://arxiv.org/abs/2406.01583)

+   > We interpret different components of vision transformers using text!

 2. [Rethinking Artistic Copyright Infringements in the Era of Text-to-Image Generative Models](https://arxiv.org/abs/2404.08030)

+   > A new framework for copyright infringement detection from text-to-image models!

 3. [Understanding Information Storage and Transfer in Multimodal Language Models](https://arxiv.org/html/2406.04236v1)

+   > Causality based approaches for model interpretability and editing methods extended to multimodal language models (e.g., LLaVa)

 4. [Understanding and Mitigating Compositionality Issues in Text-to-Image Models](https://arxiv.org/abs/2404.08030)

+   > We find two sources of error which leads to erroneous compositionality in text-to-image models and mitigate it with a strong baseline!

 Selected Publications
 ======